-University Supervisor Formative Assessment Teacher Candidate Coop Teacher Sur ıperviso Subject/Grade School/City Date Start Time En Ti nd me ] nTASC Standard Observations The Learner and Learning 1.
-Learner Development The teacher understands how learners grow and develop, recognizing that patters of learning and development vary individually within and across the cognitive, linguistic, social emotional, and physical areas, and designs and implements developmentally appropriate and challenging learning experiences.
+University Supervisor Formative Assessment

+Teacher Candidate Coop Teacher Superviso r

+Subject/Grade School/City l

+Date Start Time End Time

+] nTASC Standard Observations

+The Learner and Learning

+1. Learner Development

 2. Learning Differences The teacher uses understanding of individual differences and diverse cultures and communities to ensure inclusive learning environments that enable each learner to meet high standards.

 3. Learning Environment The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.

+Content

-Content 4.
-Content Knowledge The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he/she teachers and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.
+4. Content Knowledge The teacher understands the central concepts, tools of inquiry, and structures of the discipline(s) he/she teachers and creates learning experiences that make the discipline accessible and meaningful for learners to assure mastery of the content.

 5. Application of Content The teacher understands how to connect concepts and use differing perspectives to engage learners in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.

+Instructional Practice

+6. Assessment The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.

+7. Planning for Instruction The teacher plans instruction that supports every student in meeting rigorous

+8. Instructional Strategies encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.

+Professional Responsibility

-Instructional Practice 6.
-Assessment The teacher understands and uses multiple methods of assessment to engage learners in their own growth, to monitor learner progress, and to guide the teacher's and learner's decision making.
-7. Planning for Instruction The teacher plans instruction that supports every student in meeting rigorous 8.
-Instructional Strategies The teacher understands and uses a variety of instructional strategies to encourage learners to develop deep understanding of content areas and their connections, and to build skills to apply knowledge in meaningful ways.
-Professional Responsibility 9.
-Professional The teacher engages in ongoing professional learning and uses evidence to 9.
-Professional Learning & Ethical Practice The teacher engages in ongoing pu continually evaluate his/her pract actions on others, and adapts prace ice, particularly the effects of of choices and 10.
-Leadership & Collaboration The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.
+9. Professional Learning & Ethical Practice The teacher engages in ongoing professional learning and uses evidence to continually evaluate his/her practice, particularly the effects of choices and actions on others, and adapts practice to meet the needs of each learner.

+10. Leadership & Collaboration The teacher seeks appropriate leadership roles and opportunities to take responsibility for student learning, to collaborate with learners, families, colleagues, other school professionals, and community members to ensure learner growth, and to advance the profession.